About Me

 I understand instructional design models like ADDIE, SAM, and backward design, as well as the application of learning theories to achieve course objectives.
 Ensuring that courses meet Universal Design for Learning and WCAG 2 accessibility criteria are also important considerations for me.

-Previously, I was a Communications Consultant with the UNESCO Institute for Statistics (UIS) where I led the publications process, coordinating publication projects from beginning to end.
-This involved collaborating with external vendors as well as internal subject matter experts to ensure content accuracy, and a consistent look and feel aligned with our brand.
-In separate contracts, I wrote educational pieces for wide dissemination, edited technical papers for clarity and syntax, and managed the organization’s social media, designing engaging visualizations.
-These skills will lead to successes in instructional design.
+Previously, I was a Communications Consultant with the UNESCO Institute for Statistics (UIS) where I led the publications process for reports, coordinating projects from beginning to end.
+This involved collaborating with external vendors as well as internal subject matter experts to ensure both content accuracy as well as a consistent look and feel aligned with our brand.
+I wrote educational pieces for wide dissemination, edited technical papers for clarity and syntax, and managed the organization’s social media, writing posts and designing engaging visualizations.

-In addition, I worked as an economist with a Canadian bank and I am a long-time volunteer with a small non-profit focusing on supporting education for girls, globally.
-In this capacity, I am a part of our communications and grant evaluation teams.
-In this capacity, I organized a workshop at the Comparative and International Education Society conference in Chicago, designing all outreach and coordinating content, and presentation delivery with our partners.
+In addition, I am a long-time volunteer with a non-profit focused on supporting education for girls, globally.
+I am a part of our communications and grant evaluation teams.
+In my communications capacity, I liaise with our partners and I develop materials for partner and donor outreach.
+Last year, I organized a workshop at the Comparative and International Education Society conference in Chicago, designing all outreach and coordinating content and presentation delivery with our partners.
+As a funder, the Foundation supports education projects with total grants of $200-$300K, annually.
+I analyze proposal submissions and ensure that project objectives and budget align with our mission in search of holistic approaches to improve learning outcomes.

 Follow on LinkedIn